Davis, Holiday lead Pelicans past Wizards 125-104

-Jrue Holiday scored 29 points and Julius Randle added 23 points and 12 rebounds for New Orleans, which appeared to benefit from Tim Frazier's insertion into the starting lineup at point guard with Holiday sliding over to shooting guard.

-Frazier had 12 points and 12 assists in his third start of the season.
-Nikola Mirotic added 15 points and nine rebounds.
+Nikola Mirotic, who had 15 points and nine rebounds for the Pelicans, also gushed about Frazier.

+"I saw a couple times he could shoot the ball but he wanted to pass," Mirotic said.
+"That's a great thing about him.
+He knows what he needs to do and what we need."

-Kelly Oubre Jr. and Markieff Morris each scored 22 for the Wizards, who trailed by 20 at halftime and never got closer than 11 in the second half.
+Kelly Oubre Jr. and Markieff Morris each scored 22 for the Wizards, who trailed by 20 at halftime and never got closer than 11 after that.

-John Wall added 17 points, while Bradley Beal had 16 points and 11 assists for Washington, which struggled to match the Pelicans' presence under the basket.
+John Wall added 17 points, while Bradley Beal had 16 points and 11 assists for Washington, which struggled to match the Pelicans' pace or presence under the basket.

 New Orleans outrebounded Washington 64-38 and turned 17 offensive rebounds into 28 second-chance points.
-The Pelicans also outscored Washington 62-38 in the paint.
+The Pelicans also outscored Washington 62-38 in the paint and 26-8 on fast-break points.

-Disturbed by disjointed offense and a spate of turnovers during a recent four-game skid, Pelicans coach Alvin Gentry tweaked his starting lineup.

-The move began paying dividends early.
-Holiday, who had eight turnovers while playing point guard in a loss to Boston on Monday night, had 16 points and one turnover in the first half against Washington.
+"Our effort just wasn't good tonight.
+Without the ball, we didn't help each other out and our transition was terrible.
+As to why, I don't really know," Beal said.
+"It's a little frustrating, but it's fixable.
+It's just a matter of getting used to those good habits."

 TIP-INS